cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 * `"log"`: Logarithmic transformation.
 Zeros are replaced with half of the minimum non-zero value for each taxon before log transformation.

 Additionally, three other parameters play significant roles in these functions:

-* `features.plot`: This parameter dictates which features (or taxa) should be visualized.
-For instance, after executing a differential abundance analysis, you might want to closely inspect taxa that exhibit significant variations.
-By defining `features.plot` with a list of taxa with a p-value less than a certain threshold from your differential abundance results, you're streamlining the visualization to spotlight these select taxa.
-When `features.plot` is determined, the values for `prev.filter` and `abund.filter` are instantly set to 0, indicating that these won't be applied for further filtering in visualization.
-* `top.k.plot` and `top.k.func`: In many scenarios, especially when navigating through expansive datasets, you may want to focus on a select subset of taxa that stand out either due to their sheer abundance or because they manifest a pronounced variability. `top.k.plot` lets you cap the maximum number of taxa to visualize.
-For instance, if you set it to 10, only the top 10 taxa, as determined by the criteria detailed in `top.k.func`, will be visualized.
-    * `top.k.func` assists in determining the criteria for this selection, offering two choices:
-      * `"mean"`: Highlights taxa with the highest average abundances spread across samples.
-      * `"sd"`: Focuses on taxa that exhibit the most pronounced variability (standard deviation) across samples.
-This proves particularly insightful when you're keen on understanding taxa that display marked differences across different conditions or over distinct time frames.

 First, we look at `generate_taxa_indiv_boxplot_long()`: